 What Does Queensland CTP Insurance Cover?

 Queensland CTP insurance covers both your financial liability and that of any person who drives your motor vehicle for injury or death inflicted on others in a motor vehicle accident.
-As a result, third-party insurance protects you when using Queensland roads, whether you are a passenger, pedestrian, cyclist, motorcyclist, or car driver.
+Third-party insurance protects you when using Queensland roads, whether you are a passenger, pedestrian, cyclist, motorcyclist, or car driver.

 Accordingly, when something goes wrong and you have a valid claim, the CTP insurer funds your lost income, medical treatment, rehabilitation, and any associated damages covered by the insurance policy.
-Vehicle owners can choose from several licenced insurers when buying CTP insurance, and while they all provide similar protection, they could have additional coverage options.
+Vehicle owners can choose from several licensed insurers when buying CTP insurance, and while they all provide similar protection, they may have additional coverage options.

 What is the Purpose of MAIC?